dotnet/docs-maui/docs/platform-integration/device/battery.md

 ---
 title: "Battery"
-description: "Learn how to use the .NET MAUI Battery class in the Microsoft.Maui.Devices namespace.
-You can check the device's battery information and monitor for changes." ms.date: 05/23/2022
+description: "Learn how to use the .NET MAUI IBattery interface in the Microsoft.Maui.Devices namespace.
+You can check the device's battery information and monitor for changes." ms.date: 09/02/2022
 no-loc: ["Microsoft.Maui", "Microsoft.Maui.Devices"]
 ---

 # Battery

-This article describes how you can use the .NET Multi-platform App UI (.NET MAUI) `Battery` class to check the device's battery information and monitor for changes.
-This class also provides information about the device's energy-saver status, which indicates if the device is running in a low-power mode.
+This article describes how you can use the .NET Multi-platform App UI (.NET MAUI) `IBattery` interface to check the device's battery information and monitor for changes.
+This interface also provides information about the device's energy-saver status, which indicates if the device is running in a low-power mode.

-The `Battery` class is available in the `Microsoft.Maui.Devices` namespace.
+The default implementation of the `IBattery` interface is available through the `Battery.Default` property.
+Both the `IBattery` interface and `Battery` class are contained in the `Microsoft.Maui.Devices` namespace.

 ## Get started